|

 heard him say something about the radio being off air.

-radio.
-Can't even get Rock FM.
-It's as if there's nothing being broadcast
+ALL radio.
+We can’t even get Rock FM.
+It’s as if there’s

-our position is according to the environmental console."
-She nodded
+what our position is according to the environmental console.”
+She

-and ran to do as he asked.
-He turned and followed the captain as he went
+nodded and ran to do as he asked.
+He turned and followed the captain as

-with his crewman to find out what was wrong with his ship.
-The director
+he went with his crewman to find out what was wrong with his ship.
+The

-and film star were left on deck looking as if they were neither of them
+director and film star were left on deck looking as if they were neither

 "I forgot you were a City supporter," Alec said to Mike Norton